Learn How To Make Christmas Stockings with this DIY No-Sew Christmas Stockings and How To Sew Christmas Stockings tutorial!

 I’m so excited about these Handmade Christmas Stockings!
-I can’t believe how easy DIY Christmas stockings are to make and wish I had tried sewing my own Christmas stockings before spending money on expensive brand-name stockings!
+I can’t believe how easy DIY Christmas stockings are to make and wish I had tried making my own Christmas stockings before spending money on expensive brand-name stockings!
 You are going to love this tutorial on How To Sew A Christmas Stocking and DIY Christmas Stocking No-Sew!
 Watch the video below for the no-sew method and download the Free Stocking Template to make your stockings.

 How to Sew a Christmas stocking: This is the perfect sewing project for a beginner sewer.
 I’ll teach you how to sew a Christmas stocking with a cuff but you can eliminate the cuff if you don’t have enough fabric or feel too inexperienced to add a cuff.
 You can also hand sew Christmas stockings but I use a sewing machine in this tutorial.
 If you are wondering how to make a simple Christmas Stocking or want to make your own buffalo plaid stockings then keep reading!

 You’ll need a Sewing Machine to make this project.
 If you don’t have a sewing machine, you can easily hand sew Christmas stockings, it just takes a bit longer.